tinsir888/compiler-sysy/README.md

-# 2021Fall NKUCS Course - Principle of Compilers
+# Type Check and IR Code Generate

-> Lab6: Type Check & Intermediate Code Generation
+## Requirements

->
+- Based on the grammatical analysis, traverse the grammar tree, perform simple type checking, and simply print out prompt information for grammatical errors.
-> Author: Emanual20 YoungCoder
+- Complete the intermediate code generation work and output the intermediate code.

->
+## 2021Fall NKUCS Course - Principle of Compilers

 > Date: 2021/11/14

 ## 编译器命令